Spanish bonds underperform as syndication receives record demand

 Spanish and Portuguese bonds underperformed on Wednesday as markets looked to absorb a heavy level of supply with more governments selling debt to fund coronavirus stimulus programmes.
-Spain is selling a 10-year bond via a syndicate of banks, receiving record orders of over 82 billion euros, which would be the highest level of demand ever for a euro zone bond sale if maintained.
+Spain is selling a 10-year bond via a syndicate of banks, receiving record orders of over 97 billion euros ($105.4 billion), which would be the highest level of demand ever for a euro zone bond sale if maintained.
 Portugal sold 1 billion euros of bonds due 2026 and 2030 in an auction.

-ITALIAN YIELDS STEADY Italian yields held steady at levels hit before the European Central Bank's emergency bond purchases began in mid-March.

-On Tuesday, in addition to pressure from the bond sale, Italian yields rose to those levels as Italian Prime Minister Giuseppe Conte said the government was working on a minimum 50 billion-euro stimulus package.
-European Union states are moving closer to agreeing to use their joint long-term budget to restart economic growth, but a summit on Thursday is expected to defer any final decision on contentious details.
+The issuance, however, comes at a price as the countries who are among the hardest-hit in Europe by COVID-19 have to pay a premium to entice investors to take on more debt than they did before the outbreak.
+Spanish and Portuguese 10-year yields rose 14-16 basis points to 1.17% and 1.32%, respectively, pushing up the risk premium they pay on top of German debt.

+Italian yields rose to levels seen before the European Central Bank's emergency bond purchase announcement on March 18 on uncertainty around the EU help Rome would receive to fund its coronavirus stimulus plans.
+It may take EU countries until the summer or even longer to agree on how to finance an economic recovery from the coronavirus pandemic as major disagreements still persist, an official with the bloc said on Wednesday.

+Yields across Italy's curve rose, with the 10-year yield up as much as 10 bps to 2.27%, a new peak since March 18, when the ECB announced its emergency purchase programme.
+They had already risen around 22 bps on Tuesday, when Prime Minister Giuseppe Conte said the government was working on a minimum 50 billion-euro stimulus package.

+The gap between its 10-year bond yield and Germany's rose as high as 271 bps, very close to pre-ECB emergency purchase levels.
 The Italian government sees the country's ratio of debt to gross domestic product surging to 155-159% this year, sources told Reuters, compared with nearly 135% at the end of last year.
-Italy's 10-year yield was up 1 basis point to 2.19% after rising 22 basis points on Tuesday.
-The gap with Germany's 10-year yield stood at around 262 basis points, very close to levels seen before the ECB launched its Pandemic Emergency Purchase Programme (PEPP).

 ING senior rates strategist Antoine Bouvet said he felt "uncomfortable" with the fact that the ECB was allowing Italy's risk premium to rise above 260 bps and the 10-year yield above 2%, levels analysts see as critical for the country's debt sustainability.
 "My view is that they are not doing enough," he said, citing the size of the bank's emergency purchase programme.

-Germany's 10-year yield was up 2 basis points to -0.46% as brent crude oil rose after hitting its lowest level since 1999, improving risk appetite.
-The ECB will also discuss accepting sub-investment grade collateral in its operations, according to a Bloomberg News.
+Germany's 10-year yield was up 4 bps at -0.44% as higher oil prices helped risk appetite.
+The ECB will also discuss accepting sub-investment grade collateral in its operations, according to Bloomberg News.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)